 Despite increasing the risk of death in car crashes, many people drive too fast.
 As detailed by WKW, here are several reasons why drivers speed.
 This includes:

-- Drivers that run late try to get to their destination more quickly
+- Drivers running late try to get to their destination more quickly

 - Inattentiveness or not paying close attention to the posted speed limit

-- Follow the flow of traffic and drive at the same speed as other drivers
+- Following the flow of traffic and driving at the same speed as other drivers

 - Aggressive driving and road rage

-Why does speeding increase the likelihood of dying in a car crash?
+How speeding increases the risk of dying in a car accident

 Speeding is dangerous and increases the chances of dying in a car crash.
 Here are several reasons why: